-During the last 250 years, atmospheric concentrations of carbon dioxide (CO2) and methane (CH4) have increased by 40% and 150%, respectively.
-As shown in Figure 3 below, in October 2021, the global average concentration of carbon dioxide was 417ppm compared to its pre-industrial equivalent of 280ppm.
+During the last 250 years, atmospheric concentrations of carbon dioxide ( $CO_2$ ) and methane ( $CH_4$ ) have increased by 40% and 150%, respectively.
+In March 2019, the global monthly average concentration of carbon dioxide was 411.04ppm compared to its pre-industrial equivalent of 280ppm.

-Figure 3: Levels of Atmospheric carbon dioxide.
-Source Nasa
+Figure 3: Levels of atmospheric carbon dioxide.
+Source: NASA